muratk5n/thirdwave/en/README.md

 ---

 The Kherson offensive did not go well for Ukraine; major losses.
-Then they started another offensive in the north, Kharkiv, there are some gains there, we'll see if they will stick.
+Then they started another, in the north, Kharkiv, there are some gains there, we'll see if it sticks.

 ---